“How many countries does the continent have in its entirety?” asked a message sent to us by a group of information security advocates.

 Working out how many members there are of the African Union is indeed quite easy.

 As set out on this list, it has 54 members.
-Fifty-two are active.
-Two of them – Guinea-Bissau and Madagascar – though still members are suspended, or “under political sanction” following coups.
+One of them – the Central African Republic – though still a member is suspended, or “under political sanction” following a coup.

 Well no, because not all Africa’s countries are in fact AU members.